Bimal K. Bose

 Dr. Bose is a recipient of a number of awards and honors.
 In 2014, the IEEE Industrial Electronics Society introduced the annual Dr. Bimal Bose Energy Systems Award, funded by the IEEE Foundation and IEEE Industrial Electronics Society, to a young researcher making outstanding contributions to the field of Industrial Electronics as applied to Power Electronics and Energy Systems.
 In 2013, President Pranab Mukherjee of India conferred upon him Bengal Engineering and Science University's Doctor of Science degree Honoris Causa.
 Earlier awards include IIEST's Distinguished Alumnus Award (2006); the IEEE Power Electronics Society's William W. Newell Award (2005); IEEE Millennium Medal (2000), IEEE Meritorious Achievement Award in Continuing Education (1997), IEEE Lamme Medal (1996), IEEE-Industrial Electronics Society Eugene Mittelmann Award for lifetime achievement in the area of Motor Drives (1994), IEEE Region 3 Outstanding Engineer Award (1994), IEEE Industry Applications Society Outstanding Achievement Award (1993), IEEE Life Fellow (1996), Calcutta University's Mouat Gold Medal (1970) and Premchand Roychand Scholarship (1968), General Electric Company's Silver Patent Medal (1986), and General Electric's Publication Award (1985.)

-In philanthropic activities, Dr. Bose has funded the Bimal Bose Award for the Institute of Electrical and Telecommunications Engineers (IETE) in India since 1986.
-Given annually for an original, outstanding contribution in the field of power electronics, the award consists of 30,000 rupees, a citation, and a travel subsidy of 5,000 rupees.
-The recipient is also invited to deliver a paper at one of IETE's centers.
-He also donated a seminar hall, open stage, and 47 annual student and many other scholarships to his village high school, Bhita Mahendra Public Institution, Burdwan, West Bengal, India.
-He established the annual Bimal Bose Distinguished Lecture Award in IIEST, India, in 2010.
-He is also a regular donor to GRABUU (Gram Bangla Unnayan Udyog), West Bengal, India which has the mission “to Fight Hunger and Poverty and to Empower Change” among the villagers.
+In philanthropic activities, Dr. Bose contributed $100,000 to IEEE Thomas Alva Edison Society as Heritage Circle Member.
+He also funded the Bimal Bose Award for the Institute of Electrical and Telecommunications Engineers (IETE) in India since 1986.
+Given annually for an original, outstanding contribution in the field of power electronics, the award consists of 30,000 rupees, a Medal, a citation, and a travel subsidy up to 5,000 rupees.
+The recipient is also invited to deliver a paper at one of the IETE's centers.
+He also donated a seminar hall, open stage, and 47 annual student scholarships to his village school Bhita Mahendra Public Institution, Burdwan, West Bengal, India.

 Further Reading